 - Have reduced risk of infections

-- 259 hospitalizations avoided
+- Have fewer hospitalizations

-Medical Director, Pediatric Dialysis and Renal Transplantation
+Chief, Pediatric Nephrology; Medical Director, Pediatric Dialysis and Renal Transplantation

 Johns Hopkins Children’s Center

-Director, Dialysis & Transplantation
+Director, Division of Pediatric Nephrology; Director, Dialysis & Transplantation

 Children’s Mercy Hospital

-Pediatric Nephrology Nurse
+Pediatric Dialysis Nurse

 St. Louis Children's Hospital

-- Participation in SCOPE earns points in the US News and World Report children’s hospital survey.
+- Participation in SCOPE earns points in the US News and World Report children’s hospital survey

-All member hospitals are eligible to participate.
+All CHA member hospitals are eligible to participate.